Arteen-M/Platform-Fighter/README.md

 And more...

 This is all still currently in early Alpha, and this document (along with others) will be updated as the project comes along.
+This specific Github page is for developers only.
+If you aren't a developer and just want to play the game, head over to the discord, linked here: https://discord.gg/w5prJEUZQa

+Thank you, and I hope to see you there!